geertj/restful-api-design/resources.rst

 Content-Types
 =============

-As can be seen above, i am advocating the use of a generic content types "application/x-resource+format" and "application/x-collection+format".
+As can be seen above, I am advocating the use of a generic content types "application/x-resource+format" and "application/x-collection+format".
 In my view this represents the right middle ground between two extremes that are commonly found in RESTful APIs: